gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

+### Tooling API

+Information about the build script for a project is now available via the `GradleProject` tooling API model.

 ### Preparing for Gradle 2.0

 We've started some initial preparations for a Gradle 2.0 release early next year.
 At this stage, we're cleaning up the API and marking a